skip to Main Content

 Convenors: Michaela Martinková (Palacký University Olomouc), Alberto Hijazo-Gascón (University of Zaragoza), Rosalía Calle Bocanegra (Palacký University Olomouc)

-– First and second language speech learning
+– First and second language speech learning: Tackling prosody

-We welcome abstract submissions related to all linguistic aspects of speech and speech sound learning (research in phonetics and phonology, phenomena of speech perception and production, cross-language influences, long-term and immediate effects of the environment on speech production, perception and/or representation, etc.).
-Since the central theme of this year’s speech learning workshop is second language prosody, we especially invite contributions reporting on linguistic aspects of bi-/multilingual/L2 prosody, including both word-level prosody (stress, lexical tone) and sentence-level prosody (intonational prosody, timing phenomena such as rhythm, pausing, and fluency).
-Our aim is to incorporate a range of topics and perspectives: phonological and phonetic perspectives on L2 prosody, experimental studies as well as theoretical modelling of L2 prosody, studies of production and/or perception of L2 prosody, reports on interfaces with other aspects of language (e.g. syntax, semantics, pragmatics), and methodological papers (e.g. description of phonetic learner corpora with prosodic annotation).
-We welcome reports on work in progress.
+The central theme of this thematic session is second language prosody.
+We especially invite contributions reporting on linguistic aspects of bi-/multilingual/L2 prosody, including both word-level prosody (stress, lexical tone) and sentence-level prosody (intonational prosody, timing phenomena such as rhythm, pausing, and fluency).
+Our aim is to incorporate a range of topics and perspectives: phonological and phonetic perspectives on L2 prosody, experimental studies as well as theoretical modelling of L2 prosody, studies of production and/or perception of L2 prosody, reports on interfaces with other aspects of language (e.g. syntax, semantics, pragmatics), methodological papers (e.g. description of phonetic learner corpora with prosodic annotation).

 Convenors: Šárka Šimáčková (Palacký University Olomouc), Václav Jonáš Podlipský (Palacký University Olomouc), Andrea Pešková (Free University of Berlin)